thomas-buechler-ulm/net-frequencies/README.md

 After replacing the files, rerun **cmake --build .**

-Edit the file **net-frequencies/PATHS** and set the correct path to the **main.bin** of Peakergzf/string-net-frequency (from Guo et al. https://arxiv.org/html/2404.12701v1)
+Edit the file **net-frequencies/PATHS** to set the correct path to the **main.bin** of Peakergzf/string-net-frequency (from Guo et al. https://arxiv.org/html/2404.12701v1)

 ### Download test data: